XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## High-Level Differences

 Many fields and functions have "new" names in xrpl.js v2.0; or more accurately, xrpl.js now uses the same names as the [HTTP / WebSocket APIs](http-websocket-apis.html).
-Structures that were unique to ripple-lib such as an "orderCancellation" object are gone; in their place the library uses the XRP Ledger's native [transaction types](transaction-types.html) like "OfferCancel".
+Structures that were unique to ripple-lib such as an `orderCancellation` object are gone; in their place the library uses the XRP Ledger's native [transaction types](transaction-types.html) like "OfferCancel".
 Many API methods that return these structures in ripple-lib 1.x are gone; with 2.0, you make requests and get responses in the same format as in the WebSocket API.

 The catch-all `RippleAPI` class from ripple-lib 1.x is also gone.
 With xrpl.js 2.x, there's a `Client` class to handle network operations, and all other operations are strictly offline.
 There's a new `Wallet` class for addresses & keys, and other classes and properties under the top-level `xrpl` object.